 Each method is effective in attaining acclimatization prior to climbing Kilimanjaro.
 Climbers do not have to engage in more than one method, but using multiple methods will yield greater results.
 Hypoxico are experts in the field and will provide full instruction and support during your rental period.

 Pre-acclimatization is very beneficial.
 It is like getting a head start, or lowering the mountain for you.
-In fact, every single client we know of who has used a high altitude system for training summited Kilimanjaro.
+In fact, nearly 100% of our clients who have used a high altitude system for training summited Kilimanjaro.